AlegDreg/BlazorMiniApp/README.md

 # BlazorApp

-A small application, on the Asp stack.Net Core, Blazor, Entity Framework Core, MySql.
+A small application, on the Asp.Net Core, Blazor, Entity Framework Core, MySql.

 ## What can he do?
 - creating list items;